BG3-Community-Library-Team/bg3-community/Mod-Usage/BG3-Mod-Types-and-how-to-install-them.md

 > Download SE only from [Norbyte's official GitHub](https://github.com/Norbyte/bg3se/releases) or via the BG3 Mod Manager.
 {.is-danger}
 ## Modding and Achievements
 Modding Baldur's Gate 3 disables all achievements.
-They can be re-enabled using Script Extender or the native mod Achievement Enabler.
+They are automatically re-enabled when using Script Extender.
+If Script Extender cannot be used for any reason, the native mod Achievement Enabler can also be used for enabling achievements again.
+Please do not use those two methods together.

 Happy modding!